Red spider mite is a minuscule mite of the Tetranychidae family that attacks garden and indoor plants, both leaf plants and flower-bearing plants.

 They often only induce little damage, but, if they are numerous, they might lead the plant to perish.

-Here is how to red spider mites with organic treatments:
+Here is how to eliminate red spider mites with organic treatments:

 Red spider mites tend to multiply and attack plants when the weather is hot and dry.